BayAreaMetro/clpr/documentation/potential_product_discounts.md

 ## Goal

-For product string balues, this is a very rough draft of those that have a 'less than cash' ticket price.
+For product string values, this is a very rough draft of those that have a 'less than cash' ticket price.

 ## Why